 Eligibility: Any prospective participant who meets our general eligiblity requirements and intends to partake in a 2-week intensive Global Health Intensive Program starting during or after June 2021.

 Additional selection criteria: Our selection committee takes many factors into consideration when choosing scholarship candidates.
 Scholarships are awarded to those who demonstrate a commitment to their communities and a genuine interest in global health.
 Preference may be given to:

 Applicants who have had limited opportunity to travel abroad

 How to apply: Applicants will be asked to upload the following:

 3. Personal CV (Curriculum Vitae)

-Scholarship Award: The student will be selected to receive a $750 USD award that will go toward the program fee for a 2-week Intensive CFHI Global Health Intensive program starting during or after June 2020.
+Scholarship Award: The student will be selected to receive a $750 USD award that will go toward the program fee for a 2-week Intensive CFHI Global Health Intensive program taking place in June 2021 or later.

 This scholarship is made available by Dr. Thomas Hall, a leader in global health issues that spent much of his life committed to improving the health of low-resource countries.
 Over the past 60 years, Hall both provided medical care to these areas and helped strengthen their health systems, applying best practices from around the world.